New Harvest: Perfect Day

 Isha Datar, Perumal Gandhi and Ryan Pandya (two New Harvest volunteers) founded Muufri in 2014 to produce an animal-free cow's milk via biotechnology.
 The start-up got seed funding from a synthetic biology accelerator program in Cork, Ireland.
 They tried to modify yeast to synthesize casein and whey, the two key proteins in milk.
 Six months into research, Muufri received a $2M investment from Li-Ka-Shing's VC – Horizons Ventures.
 Muufri has since re-branded to Perfect Day and has raised $61.5 million in VC funding since 2014.

 The EVERY Company

 In 2015 Isha Datar, David Anchel, and Arturo Elizondo founded Clara Foods (now The EVERY Company) to develop a chickenless egg white.
 The company participated in the Indie.Bio accelerator program in San Francisco, California.
-The EVERY Company is working to produce an egg white that is cholesterol-free and salmonella-free, while using lower land and water inputs and available at a reduced cost.